chiaratomaiuolo/Master_thesis/pressure_analysis/pressure_analysis_logbook.md

 With $\chi^2/\text{ndof} =32680578/161789$ .

-After this trial, we have selected by eye time zones where ambient temperature was stable in the order of $\pm 0.3°C$:
+After this trial, we have selected by eye time zones where ambient temperature was stable in the order of $\pm 0.3°C$ (we have chosen the time band 16-20 everyday):

 ![DME selected dataset](plots/DME_selecteddata_fit.png)
 Optimal parameters: